barbell-math/util/algo/iter/README.md

 These states are managed for each individual iterator, and are passed between the child and parent iterators.

-If any iterator produces an error or signals its child iterator to stop iterating, a ```Break``` command is generated.
-This ```Break``` command is passed down to the consumer with no action being taken by the intermediaries.
+Any iterator can produce an error or signal its child iterator to stop iterating.
+When this happens, the command to stop iterating is passed down to the consumer with no action being taken by the intermediaries.
 The consumer then calls its parent iterator with the ```Break``` command which is propagated all the way to the producer, which performs it's resource management.
 Once done, the producer returns any errors and it's child iterator is allowed to perform resource management and the pattern continues all the way down to the consumer.
 This allows for resources to be properly destroyed in a top-down fashion.

 ## Benchmarking

 Obviously there will be overhead when using this library instead of using plain for loops.
 The ```example_test.go``` not only showcases the example at the top of this readme, but contains benchmarks for three different scenarios.
-These scenarios are shown below for convince.
+These scenarios are shown below for convenience.

 ##### Scenario 1: A 'typical' functional implementation